Find YOUR Local Branch

 In terms of baiting it takes a while for a mouse to accept the product laid down, because the item is new and alien to them.
 Tests carried out on mouse behavior showed these rodents were far more receptive to bait laid out in a dirty tray, which they have used before, rather than a new one.
 This is because they would rather gather food from a location they are used to and know is safe.

-Our technicians know exactly how to efficiently control a mouse, or rat, problem.
-Using specific techniques and products which have been tried and tested in order to make sure your home is completely rodent free.
+Our specialists know exactly how to efficiently control a mouse, or rat, problem.
+They use specific techniques and products that have been tried and tested in order to make sure your home is completely rodent free.